Jeff-28/Jeff-28/README.md

 - ⚡ Fun fact: ...
 -->

-## Lifelong learning!
+### I'm a lifelong learner!

-- 🌱 I’m currently studying software engineering at Holberton School
+- 🌱 Currently studying software engineering at Holberton School
 - 🔭 Also working as Student Tutor at Holberton School
-- 👯 I’m looking to collaborate creating content
+- 👯 Looking forward to collaborate with other content creators
 - 🥅 2021 Goals: Complete my Full-Stack Developer certification
 - 🎭 Fun fact: I'm an Actor too